leavesnight/VIEO_SLAM/README.md

      }

 # 2. Prerequisites
-We have tested the library in **Ubuntu 12.04**, **14.04** and **16.04**, but it should be easy to compile in other platforms.
+We have tested the library in **Ubuntu 20.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ## C++11 or C++0x Compiler
 We use the new thread and chrono functionalities of C++11.

-## Pangolin
+## Pangolin+Sophus
 We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.
+Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin. **Tested with commit id 86eb4975fc4f.**

+We use [Sophus](https://github.com/strasdat/Sophus) for more compact translation and rotation operation. **Tested with commit id 780cd0fce405.**

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
-Tested with OpenCV 2.4.11 and OpenCV 3.2**.
+Tested with OpenCV 4.5/3.2.0**.

 ## Eigen3
 Required by g2o (see below).
-Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.
+Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0.
+Tested with Eigen 3.3.7/3.2.10**.

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

+## cholmod
+ubuntu: sudo apt-get install libsuitesparse-dev

+## PCL (optional)
+We use [pcl](https://github.com/PointCloudLibrary/pcl) for VEO/VIEO mode. **Tested with 1.10.0/1.9.0**.

 ## ROS (optional)
 We provide some examples to process the live input of a monocular, stereo or RGB-D camera using [ROS](ros.org).
 Building these examples is optional.
 In case you want to use ROS, a version Hydro or newer is needed.